 - The voltage reduction is the number of cells in the group x voltage at maximum power (ca. 056V) + bypass diode forward voltage.

 - The voltage reduction in case of more shaded groups is the sum of the voltage reduction per group.

 In string 1, each solar cell has its own bypass diode.
 When a single solar cell is shaded, this configuration is optimal.
 When two adjacent solar cells are shaded, string 2 gives a higher output voltage, 0.82V instead of 0.53V.
 In practise we use larger groups of solar cells.
 Because of hot-spot protection the maximum amount of solar cells in a group is about 15.

-Because the bypass diodes are placed on top of the PV panel and the wiring must be kept simple, there are few possibilities for placing the diodes.
+The wiring has to be kept simple; there are just a few possibilities for placing the bypass diodes.
 The staggered or interlaced group configuration is a handy solution for the most PV panels.
-We’ll see this at the solar bike PV panel.
 Like the serial groups, larger groups of solar cells will be used.